bhagavdgita/License/README.md

 The licensor (us) cannot revoke these freedoms as long as you follow the license terms.

-If you have any questions about this license and how you can use these recordings, please contact jakkipally@gmail.com
+If you have any questions about this license and how you can use this software, please contact [jakkipally@gmail.com](mailto:jakkipally@gmail.com)

+View the full license [here](https://latex.artofproblemsolving.com/miscpdf/psqhutkv.pdf?t=1661437519256)

 ## Audio